MaastrichtU-IDS/d2s-docs/docs/d2s-new-dataset.md

 ## Generate the new dataset

+The files required to transform the dataset will be generated in `datasets/$dataset_id`

 ```shell
 d2s generate dataset
 ```

 > You will be asked some informations about the dataset to create.

+> **TODO:** should there be a README explaining the role of the different files in the created folder?

 ### Describe the dataset metadata